 Where is the D500 camera made?

-The D500 Nikon cameras are manufactured in Thailand, and other accessory items are made elsewhere.
+The D500 Nikon cameras are manufactured in Thailand, and other accessories are made elsewhere.
 It’s all good – under strict Japanese supervision & precision.

 Read related articles here –